t3docs/docker-render-documentation/README.rst

 Quickstart on Windows
 =====================

-((to be contributed))

 Please contribute.

 The Docker image will run just fine on Windows and do the all the rendering.
-What's missing is the text in this read me file and appropriate helper functions.
+What's missing is the text in this README file and the corresponding helper functions.